 Specialists are people with a deep interest in pursuing the finer details of any particular topic.
 They want (and need) to understand the inner workings of their niche.
 They seek to understand all approaches in their area of expertise.

 - The authority.
 A specialist tends to have worked within their field since they were young, beginning with early and ongoing education.
-They not only understand the current best practices within their field, but also the history of change over time.
+They not only understand the current best practices within their field but also the history of change over time.
 Specialists tend to be the final decision-maker.

 - The mercenary.
-Specialists are often in-demand from multiple sources as few can attain their level of knowledge.
+Specialists are often in demand from multiple sources as few can attain their level of knowledge.
 Organizations understand the role specialists play and what to expect of them.
 For jobs with specific criteria and guidelines, hire a specialist.
 They rarely require on-the-job training.

 - The non-negotiator.
 When you carry the weight of being the expert, the only person with a solution to a particular problem—you don’t have to negotiate.
 You more often get to set the terms of the deal.
-Somewhat common and exceptionally high-paying jobs tend to be specialists: neurosurgeons, investment bankers, corporate counselors.
+Somewhat common and exceptionally high-paying jobs tend to be specialists: neurosurgeons, investment bankers, and corporate counselors.